quantumsheep/node-icmp/README.md

 Internet Control Message Protocol implementation in Node (it has Promises).

 # How to install
-Install with npm: `npm install --save icmp`
+Install with npm: `npm install icmp`
+On Windows, the Windows Build Tools are required: `npm install -g windows-build-tools`

 # How to use
 You can view examples in `example` directory.